 Regulatory arbitrage is defined as the practice wherein firms make money by tapping loopholes and technical escapes in regulatory systems.
 The modus operandi behind doing so is to rescue the firm from unfavorable regulations.
-And this practice is not just limited to firms or for traditional markets; even individual investors are twisting and turning in the best ways possible, in the cryptocurrency niche so as to gain from regulatory arbitrage in cryptocurrency.
+This practice is not just limited to firms or to traditional markets; even individual investors are twisting and turning in the best way possible, into the cryptocurrency niche so as to gain from regulatory arbitrage in cryptocurrency.

 Impact of Regulatory Arbitrage in the Crypto World

 It has been estimated that in the coming years, regulatory arbitrage will have a leading role to play in the cryptocurrency market and how traders trade on this platform.
 There are rules and regulations well in place in the cryptocurrency space to prevent investors from entering into both fraudulent activities as well as totally uncontrolled activities.
 Although this worked well in the first stage of the crypto market growth, now is the second stage, where investors reach saturation easily with the traditional mechanisms of trading, and then they look for some vulnerabilities where they can attack the system to gain more profits.
 And no matter how much the government tries, it is difficult to devise a fool proof boundary, especially if the crypto in question is Bitcoin.